EthanCavadia/EthanCavadia.github.io/index.md

 	std::array<float, N> radius;
 }
 ```
 If only a specific part of the record is needed, only those parts need to be iterated over, allowing more data to fit onto a single cache line.
 The downside is requiring more cache ways when traversing data, and inefficient indexed addressing.

 ### Array of Structure of Array

-AoSoA is a layout of the memory in wich data for different fields is interleaved using tiles or blocks with size equal to the power of 2, wich allow us to use SIMD expression.
+AoSoA is a layout of the memory in which data for different fields is interleaved using tiles or blocks with a size equal to the power of 2, which allows us to use SIMD expression.
 ```cpp
 struct Circle
 {